json-everything/json-everything-blog/_posts/2024/2024-04-17-more-performance-updates.md

 In previous versions, when one pointer needed to be concatenated with another pointer (or any additional segments), the resulting pointer could just take the `PointerSegment` instances it wanted without having to allocate new ones.
 That means that multiple pointers can actually share `PointerSegment` instances.

-However, because the new architecture just stores the entire string, it has to basically build a new string and then parse the whole thing to get the new ranges.
-This explains the longer run time and why the memory improvement isn't as significant.
+However, because the new architecture just stores the entire string, it has to build a new string, which results in a memory allocation.

 I'm continuing to work on this, and hopefully I'll have updates out soon to address this.